Bradfield/algos/recursion/exploring-a-maze.md

 back out again once he had finished off the beast.
 In our problem we will assume that our turtle is dropped down somewhere into the middle of the maze and must find its way out.
 Look at
-Figure 2 &lt;fig\_mazescreen&gt; to get an idea of where we are going in this section.
+Figure 2 to get an idea of where we are going in this section.

 ![Figure 2: The Finished Maze Search Program](Figures/maze.png)